-At your request, we performed an actuarial valuation of the Oklahoma Police Pension and Retirement System (OPPRS) as of June 30, 2020 for the purpose of determining the required State contribution for the fiscal year ending June 30, 2021.
-The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on June 30, 2020.
+At your request, we performed an actuarial valuation of the Oklahoma Police Pension and Retirement System (OPPRS) as of June 30, 2021 for the purpose of determining the required State contribution for the fiscal year ending June 30, 2022.
+The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on June 30, 2021.
 There have been no changes to plan provisions, actuarial methods, or assumptions since the prior valuation.
-However, an ad hoc cost-of-living adjustment was granted to certain retirees effective July 1, 2020.
-This one-time benefit improvement is discussed in further detail in the executive summary of the report.

 The promised benefits of the System are included in the actuarially calculated contribution rates which are developed using the Entry Age Normal cost method.
 A five-year smoothed market related value of assets is used for actuarial valuation purposes.
-Gains and losses are reflected in the unfunded actuarial accrued liability (UAAL) that is being amortized by regular annual contributions as a level dollar amount over an open five year period.
+Gains and losses are reflected in the unfunded actuarial accrued liability (UAAL) that is amortized by regular annual contributions as a level dollar amount over an open 5 year period, while a surplus is amortized over 30 years .